clintgrove/python-sql-api-and-servicebus/README.md

 Until now you would have been working locally (on your laptop or desktop and using the localhost).
 To get the Web App deployed to Azure so that you are not just working locally, follow the steps in the URL I linked at the top of this article.

 Make sure to set it all up as instructed and you can see how you can connect to a SQL database using passwordless technology.
 Really cool.

+## EXTRA: Adding SQL Failover - how to set it up

+Create a failover group for your SQL Server

+Set your environment variable "AZURE_SQL_CONNECTIONSTRING" string to point to the read/write listener endpoint for the failover group

+Add your users to the secondary server (yourself plus the Azure Web app).
+Note, I found that the Azure Web App was already a user.
+I just added myself as Azure Admin on the Secondary server and then tried the web app locally and it worked

+Force a failover on your SQL server and try execute the API to add a user to the database table.

+If you do a SELECT statement from either of the SQL server databases (the database that has the PeopleTable on it, this should be the database that you chose to select as part of your failover strategy) you will find that any entry into the table is also replicated to your secondary failover server and database!

 Thanks for reading!
 Clint